In-House Awards & Scholarships

 Dalin Torresen Leadership Scholarship ($250): Awarded to two (one male, one female) students who have shown excellent character and leadership in the school and community.

-Elk Island ATA Local #28 Award ($500): Awarded to a grade 12 student who has demonstrated a high level of achievement in high school and has received conditional acceptance to post-secondary in the Faculty of Education.
+Elk Island ATA Local #28 Award ($500): Awarded to a grade 12 student who has demonstrated a high level of achievement in high school, and whose parent is a member of the ATA Local #28.

 French Language Scholarship ($250): Ardrossan Chapter of CPF (Canadian Parents for French) awards a Grade 12 student who has shown the most effort to improve her/his French language skills including use of the language in class, work ethic & class participation.

-Kevin Gaetz Award ($ amount varies): Awarded to a graduating Grade 12 student who meets the entrance requirements for their choice of post-secondary studies, has a financial need that would restrict the student’s ability to pursue such post-secondary studies, and demonstrates perseverance and commitment to post-secondary education.
-Five awards given throughout EIPS.
+Kevin Gaetz Award ($ amount varies): Awarded to a graduating Grade 12 student demonstrating perseverance and commitment to post-secondary education.
+The student also demonstrates financial need that would restrict their ability to pursue their post-secondary studies.
+Five awards given throughout EIPS. ($ amount varies)

-Merit Contractors Association Award ($300): Awarded to a hardworking Grade 12 student enrolled in Career & Technology Studies, specifically Construction.
+OpenCircle ($300): Awarded to a hardworking Grade 12 student enrolled in Construction.

-Premier's Citizenship Award: Students apply after being nominated by a Guidance Counsellor.
+Premier's Citizenship Award: Students apply after being nominated by a School Counsellor.
 Students must have displayed outstanding characteristics in citizenship, leadership, and community service, and/or engagement in volunteer work.
 (Student receives a certificate and a letter from the Premier).
+Please see Student Services for the application form.

-Rotary Club Vocational Award ($500): Awarded to a student who has demonstrated significant academic improvement during their high school career, and who has made contributions to their school and/or community consistent with the Rotary motto of "service before self."
+Sherwood Park Rotary Scholarship($1,000): Awarded to a student who has demonstrated significant academic improvement during their high school career, and who has made contributions to their school and/or community consistent with the Rotary motto of "service before self."
 To receive their award, each student must provide an indication of conditional admission to a program of study offered by a recognized post-secondary institution.
 Five awards given throughout Sherwood Park.
-(Modifications in progress; criteria may change and $ amount)

-Sherwood Park Elks Scholarship ($400): Awarded to an EIPS grad who has shown their commitment to volunteerism and involvement in school and community.
+Sherwood Park Elks Scholarship ($400): Awarded to a Grade 12 student who has shown their commitment to volunteerism and involvement in school and community.
 Must have post-secondary conditional acceptance.
-Students with financial need will be given consideration.

 Sr. High Leadership Award ($100): Awarded to a student who demonstrates leadership qualities both through voluntary & academic actions.